Fornication/Arkays-Commandment/README.md

 Arkay's Commandment is the Skyrim that I've built to match what I find the most fun.
 I enjoy immersion, roleplaying, difficulty, and a strong sense of progression.
 Arkay's Commandment is a summation of what I enjoy most about Skyrim and is a forever ongoing work in progress.
 There are way too many details to discuss in a readme, but I invite you to experience Arkay's Commandment more as a journey through your character into Skyrim to really integrate yourself into the world.

 - Requiem is a Skyrim overhaul that encompasses the entire game.
 Requiem de-levels the world, and you can fight extremely difficult content right from level 1.
 Not every build can complete all content.
 Combat can be extremely punishing.
 Every build has a weakness.
 All skills will require a perk to be useable.
 If you're not already familiar with Requiem and wish to play this list, it will be an extremely difficult learning curve.
 - 3Tweaks is a Requiem overhaul that this list is build around.
 Requiem can be unbalanced, and 3Tweaks aims to fix this.
 You need to be much more conservative with stamina management.
 You now can **ONLY** level up by finding insight and greater insight potions and then using your **increase skills** power.
 These potions are given as quest rewards but mainly found as loot in various chests and for killing various NPCs across Skyrim.
-It may be a good idea to read up upon 3Tweaks systems https://sites.google.com/site/3tweaksrequiem/home?authuser=0.
-Note that BTweaks and FTweaks are also included.
+It may be a good idea to read up upon 3Tweaks systems https://sites.google.com/view/3bftweaksrequiem/home.
-- This list contains permadeath.
-You have 1 life, and if you die, you cannot continue your character.
-It's very simple and very unforgiving.
-There is a strong community of permadeath or 'dead is dead'/'DiD' players, and it can be extremely rewarding.
-Permadeath is Arkay's Commandment! (optional)
 - Fast Travel is enabled in this list.
 I encourage you to fast travel... whenever you can afford it.
 - Skyrim Souls makes your inventory menu not pause.
 Be sure to have necessary hotkeys set up.
 - Using horses to exploit your way up mountains will probably result in you dying.
 - Jumping down mountains instead of using the proper roads may result in you dying.
-- You cannot save during combat. (optional)
 - Having proper lighting and not being able to see well in dark dungeons is a part of the design.
 Find a lantern or other item to help you see.

 ### Gameplay Tips